Eisenmenger Syndrome in Children

 Complications of this condition may include:

-- Blood clots that may be in the deep veins in the legs (deep vein thrombosis) or lungs (pulmonary embolus)
+- Blood clots in the deep veins in the legs (deep vein thrombosis) or lungs (pulmonary embolus)

 - Bleeding (hemorrhage)